Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 In this guide, you will learn:

-- which capabilities Rufus already has today,
+- which capabilities Alexa for Shopping already has today,

-- which data sources Rufus relies on,
+- which data sources the shopping AI relies on,

 - which optimization levers sellers and vendors should prioritize now.

-Why Amazon Rufus is strategically important
+Why Alexa for Shopping is strategically important for Amazon

-Rufus is Amazon’s response to a broader shift, not just a feature launch.
+Alexa for Shopping is Amazon’s response to a broader shift, not just a feature launch.
 For years, Amazon was the default starting point for product discovery in many categories.

 That position is under pressure because AI systems like ChatGPT, Gemini, and Claude have become a first stop for many users, including for product research.